datastax/dsbulk/manual/README.md

 * With default port for cluster hosts, keyspace, table, and mapping set in `dsbulk_load.conf`:

   `dsbulk load -f dsbulk_load.conf -url https://192.168.1.100/data/export.csv -h '10.200.1.3,10.200.1.4'`

+* Load table `table1` in keyspace `ks1` from a CSV file, where double-quote characters in fields are escaped with a double-quote; for example,  `"f1","value with ""quotes"" and more"` is a line in the CSV file:

+  `dsbulk load -url ~/export.csv -k ks1 -t table1 -escape '\"'`

 ## Unload Examples